kaelad02/monsters5e/README.md

 # Acknowledgements

 This project was inspired by https://github.com/Valloric/statblock5e.
 The intent was to take the web component developed in that project and turn them into Angular components.
-I saw a fork of that project, https://github.com/Arnatious/statblock5e, that was trying to generate statblocks on the fly.
+I saw a fork of that project, https://github.com/Arnatious/statblock5e, that was generating statblocks on the fly.
 I wanted to do the same, but with Angular 2.
 In that project, I found a JSON file with the SRD monsters.
 I think it originally came from a Reddit post.